 Denise McAdam is the “Grand Dame of UK Hairdressing.”
 With over 40-years’ experience, she is an absolute pleasure to work with.
 She even has a “royal warrant,” which enables her to work with royalty in the UK.

 In a recent edition of the Sixty and Me Show, I sat down with Denise to discuss how to find the best long hair styles for older women.
-Enjoy the show!
+Watch the video above and enjoy the show!

 Denise starts by reminding us that, as we get older, our hair changes significantly.
 As our hormones shift, during and after menopause, our hair weakens and goes from three layers to two.
 This gives it a thinner appearance and makes it more likely to split and break.

 This is one of the reasons that having long hair in your 60s and 70s takes a little extra effort.
 You may also need to make a commitment to styling your hair and perhaps buy a few extra products.

 Denise has worked with amazing female celebrities who have decided to keep their hair long.
 Women like Jane Seymour, Jerry Hall, Celine Dion, and Goldie Hawn have all decided that long hair matches their personal brands.